Spomky-Labs/jose-bundle/Resources/doc/Configuration.md

 Like Signers and Verifiers, yu can create multiple services depending on your needs.
 For each service, selected algorithms and compression methods may be different.

+Please read [this page](config/encrypters_and_decrypters.md) to know how to create your Encrypters and Decrypters Services.

+# JWT Creator and JWT Loader

+Because you may need to:
+* sign and encrypt at once
+* decrypt, verify signature and check claims at once

+Please read [this page](config/jwtloader_and_jwtcreator.md) to know how to create these services Services.